uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 In short, we would gather, for instance:
 - Ansible inventory (hosts)
 - Ansible SSH keys referenced in the inventory
-- Playbooks under specified "remote playbook path" (to be displayed in the UI - readonly)
+- Playbooks under specified "remote playbook path" (to be displayed in the UI - readonly mode - not editable)

-This would be stored under ""/var/lib/spacewalk/ansible/inventory-label/" path in the Uyuni server.
+This would be stored under `/var/lib/spacewalk/ansible/inventory-label/` path in the Uyuni server.
 At the time of processing the inventory file by "ansible-gatherer", it needs to be tailored to adapt the path of the SSH keys to the local path in the Uyuni server.
 As done in script from Ansible Integration PoC [here](https://github.com/meaksh/uyuni-hacks/blob/master/scripts/ansible/import_systems_from_ansible_controller.py).

 With this information, Java is able to proceed creating these systems in Uyuni, as "Foreign / ANSIBLE" entitled systems.